 Health Care FSA

 With the cost of health care continuing to rise, a little financial help can go a long way.
-If you have eligible medical, dental, or vision expenses during the year and are not enrolled in a Health Savings Account (HSA) for 2019, then a Health Care FSA can help you pay for these expenses with tax-free money.
+If you have eligible medical, dental, or vision expenses during the year and are not enrolled in a Health Savings Account (HSA) during the plan year, then a Health Care FSA can help you pay for these expenses with tax-free money.

 Contributions are not subject to federal income tax, Social Security tax or Medicare tax.